When is Hari Raya Nyepi?

 This means no cooking or fires, no entertainment, no travelling and no work of any kind is permitted.

-This means that the usually busy streets of Bali fall silent and even though Nyepi is a Hindu festival, non-Hindu residents of Bali will also observe the day of silence out of respect for their fellow citizens.
+On Nyepi, the usually busy streets of Bali fall silent and even though Nyepi is a Hindu festival, non-Hindu residents of Bali will also observe the day of silence out of respect for their fellow citizens.
 Tourists are free to do what they want inside their hotels but nobody is permitted onto the beaches or streets.
-The airport in Bali will also be closed for Nyepi.
+The airport in Bali will also be closed for Nyepi and telecommunications companies even switch off internet services for a 24 hour period.

 The day after Nyepi, is known as Ngembak Geni, and as daily routines get back to normal, this is a day to perform religious rituals and ask forgiveness for past deeds to start the new year with a clean slate.